301-Project-Week/project-prep-1/README.md

 We can best utilize these strengths in the execution of your project by creating a webpage and pairing tasks within out group for it to be completed and present it.

-[rofessional competencies do you each want to develop greater strength:
+Professional competencies do you each want to develop greater strength:

 Sharmarke: Agile to gain more passion Robert: Quality  Ryan: Craft